 Of the hundreds of thousands of people who choose (or are forced to) the gallbladder surgery route, many do not actually get a complete rundown of what may or may not happen after the procedure.
 Majority of patients expect to be completely well after the problematic organ has been taken out.
 Yet, very few know the risks of having symptoms after giving up the gallbladder.
+One of those is the possibility of pain from scar tissue.

 Whether a laparoscopic cholecystectomy or open surgery was employed in taking out the gallbladder, scar tissue pain is inevitable during recovery and the healing process varies from person to person.
 Aching around the incision site or abdominal discomfort from the gas used to inflate the belly is normal.
 Unfortunately, some patients still feel terrible even weeks or months after the operation.
 The symptoms can be similar to a gallbladder attack – pain in the upper right side of the torso, behind the rib cage, and can radiate through to the upper back.
 To some though, it’s just a dull pinching pain that is more of a distraction and inconvenience.